 Find the perfect agent to

 bring it all together

-Work with a Better Real Estate agent and you’ll not only have a local expert on your side, you could also save up to 1% of the purchase price of your new home if you choose to finance with Better Mortgage.* *See Better Real Estate refund terms and conditions.
+Work with a Better Real Estate agent and you’ll not only have a local expert on your side, you could also save $2,000 on closing costs if you choose to finance with Better Mortgage.* *See Better Real Estate discount fine print.

 Recruit an attorney to help

 Did you know: Better Cover offers home owners insurance coverage to go with your Better Mortgage.
 See what’s available in your state.